jessicatarra/greenlight/README.md

 GREENLIGHT_DB_DSN: The database connection string for PostgreSQL.
 Modify it according to your PostgreSQL database setup.

-MIGRATION_URL: The URL or path to the migrations directory.
+MIGRATION_URL: The URL or path to the migrations' directory.
 Modify it to match the location of your migrations.

 SMTP_HOST, SMTP_PASSWORD, SMTP_PORT, SMTP_SENDER, SMTP_USERNAME: SMTP server configuration for sending emails.
 Update these values with your SMTP server details.
-I use [Mailtrap](https://mailtrap.io/), very easy to setup.
+I use [Mailtrap](https://mailtrap.io/), very easy to set up.

 CORS_TRUSTED_ORIGINS: A space-separated list of trusted origins for Cross-Origin Resource Sharing (CORS).
 Modify it with the origins that should be allowed to access the API.